-We utilize the Black-Scholes option-pricing model to estimate the grant-date fair value of all stock options.
+We utilize the Black-Scholes option-pricing model to estimate the grant-date fair value of all stock options granted during fiscal year 2017.
 The Black-Scholes option-pricing model requires the use of weighted average assumptions for estimated expected volatility, estimated expected term of stock options, risk-free rate, estimated expected dividend yield, and the fair value of the underlying common stock at the date of grant.
-Prior to our initial public offering discussed in Note 23, "Subsequent Events," we did not have sufficient history to estimate the expected volatility of our common stock price, expected volatility has been based on the average volatility of peer public entities that are similar in size and industry.
+Due to the recent date of our initial public offering as discussed in Note 1, "Basis of Presentation, Business and Summary of Significant Accounting Policies," we do not have sufficient history to estimate the expected volatility of our common stock price.
+Thus, expected volatility has been based on the average volatility of peer public entities that are similar in size and industry.
 We estimate the expected term of all stock options based on previous history of exercises.
 The risk-free rate is based on the U.S. Treasury yield curve in effect at the time of grant for the expected term of the stock option.
 The expected dividend yield is 0% as we have not declared any common stock dividends to date and do not expect to declare common stock dividends in the near future.
-The fair value of the underlying common stock at the date of grant was determined based on a valuation of our common stock.
+The fair value of the underlying common stock at the date of grant was determined based on the value of our common stock at the date of grant.
 We estimate forfeitures based on our historical analysis of actual stock option forfeitures and employee turnover.
 Actual forfeitures are recorded when incurred and estimated forfeitures are reviewed and adjusted at least annually.
-The weighted average assumptions used in the Black-Scholes option-pricing model for the year ended April 30, 2015 are set forth below:
+The weighted average assumptions used in the Black-Scholes option-pricing model for the year ended April 30, 2017 are set forth below: